Rebecca Pfister. Young Persons’ Counsellor

 I have previously worked as a counsellor at Wellspring Scotland, a centre for psychotherapy and counselling in Edinburgh.
 Prior to that I worked at Place 2 Be, providing in-school counselling to improve the emotional wellbeing of primary school pupils.
 I also work as a youth facilitator for the Wilderness Foundation Scotland, a program which helps improve young people’s social skills and emotional wellbeing.

-I have a Postgraduate Diploma in Counselling and Psychotherapy from the University of Edinburgh, validated by COSCA (Scotland’s professional body for counselling and psychotherapy), and I am in the process of becoming BACP (British Association for Counselling and Psychotherapy) accredited.
+I have a Postgraduate Diploma in Counselling and Psychotherapy from the University of Edinburgh, validated by COSCA (Scotland’s professional body for counselling and psychotherapy), and I am a registered member of the BACP (British Association for Counselling and Psychotherapy).
 I adhere to the BACP’s code of ethics and receive appropriate levels of supervision from an accredited supervisor regularly.